grikshka/Friends/README.md

 # Friends
- Small application made in Android Studio to explore different functionalities
+Friends application made for Android using MVVC and Android Architecture Components